 The coffee pot is ready to flip when it begins to fuss.
 There’s a tiny hole near the top of the bottom pot.
-When a few drops of water start to seep out of this, you are ready to flip the pot.
+When a few drops of water start to seep out of this, the pot is ready to be flipped.

 Flipping it puts the boiling water on top.
-The water runs down through the compartment in the middle with the ground coffee in it, and flows into the part which had previously been the top.
-It’s simply gravity driven: the weight of the water pulls it down through the coffee (which is why you mustn’t pack it tightly.)
+The water now runs down through the compartment in the middle with the ground coffee in it, and flows into the part which had previously been the top.
+It’s simply gravity driven: the weight of the water pulls it down through the coffee (which is why you mustn’t pack the coffee too tightly.)

 This bottom section is the section that has a spout on it, making it look vaguely like a watering can.
 That’s how you pour the finished coffee out.

-Most also include another lid — after all the coffee is brewed, you can remove the top pot, and put the lid in its place.
+Most pots also include a lid — after all the coffee is brewed, you can remove the top pot, and put the lid in its place.

 The pots are made in copper, stainless steel or aluminum.
 The classic and most common is aluminum.
 They come in different sizes.
-Cup capacity estimates for these pots are given in 1 1/2 oz (45 ml) sizes — espresso size cups.
+Cup capacity estimates for these pots are given in 45 ml (1 1/2 oz) sizes — espresso size cups.

-Coffee in them, especially the aluminum ones, gets tepid very quickly, so you may be best to have two or three of the pots of different sizes, choosing the right size for the occasion, and serve it all at once.
+Coffee in these pots, especially the aluminum ones, gets tepid very quickly, so you may be best to have two or three of the pots of different sizes, choosing the right size for the occasion, and serve it all at once.

 These pots are particularly popular in Naples.
-There, to stop the coffee from getting cold while it’s dripping down, a small improvised cap is often made from a piece of tin foil or newspaper, and put over the mouth of the spout, to stop hot air escaping.
-In Naples, this is called a “cuppitiello” (in the rest of Italy, it would be called probably a “cappuccio” — cap.)
-Some people in Naples will even hold the pot in hot water (as in a water bath) while the coffee is dripping to help avoid heat loss during that phase, but you have to stand there and hold it, or it may topple over in the water.
+There, to stop the coffee aroma from dissipating while it is brewing, a small improvised cap is often made from a piece of tin foil or newspaper, and put over the mouth of the spout.
+In Naples, this is called a “cuppetiello“.
+Some people in Naples will even hold the pot in hot water (as in a water bath) during the inverted dripping phase to help avoid heat loss, but you have to stand there and hold it, or it may topple over in the water.

-In Naples, it’s also traditional to have a small glass of water first before drinking coffee, to clean your mouth so that you’ll be able to enjoy the flavour of the coffee better.
+In Naples, it is also traditional to have a small glass of water first before drinking coffee, to clean your mouth so that you’ll be able to enjoy the flavour of the coffee better.

 Coffee made in these pots is usually served black.

-These coffeepots require a stove to use them on, so they are generally no good for an office.
+These coffeepots require a stove to use them on, so they are not generally good for an office.